enkidevs/curriculum/web/html-and-css-basics/meta-elements/description.md

 category: must-know

-tags:
+standards:
+  web.metadata.0: 10
+  web.metadata.1: 10
+  web.metadata.3: 10

+aspects:
   - introduction
+  - workout

 ---
 # Description
 ---
 ## Content

 In HTML the `<meta>` tag is used to describe metadata within a document.
 For instance, the meta `description` tag is used to add a short summary of the content of your website.

 Example:
 ```
 <meta
   name="description"
   content="Short summary here">
 ```